 It is the pagoda that tourists could climb up and sit down for a perfect panoramic view – and it’s purely majestic and breathtaking.
-Be warned, it could be quite crowded in peak season and save yourself a good seat by arriving at the pagoda a little bit early.
-Besides, prepare a bit of workouts with a steep climb to the top!
+Be warned, it could be quite crowded in peak season, and save yourself a good seat by arriving at the pagoda a little bit early.
+Besides, prepare a bit of workout with a steep climb to the top!

 Dhammayangyi was built by King Narathu, and it’s known for being the “largest of them all”.
 It was built so large because the King came to the throne by assassinating his father and elder brother, and he thought building this largest temple was a way to compensate for his sins.